Assessing Hybrid Work Opportunities: Different Models & Interview Tips

 Several hybrid work models have emerged as common approaches for organizations seeking to blend in-office and remote work.
 Here are some of the most prevalent hybrid work models:

-- Remote-First – It prioritizes remote work as the default option, having employees working in their preferred locations.
+• Remote-First – It prioritizes remote work as the default option, having employees working in their preferred locations.
 Additionally, if available, there’s an office space for occasional meetings and collaborations.
 This model is usually the best scenario possible, as one can choose based upon their needs, when and where to work from.

-- Rotation or Split Schedule – Employees follow a rotating schedule alternating between in-office and remote work on specific days or weeks.
+• Rotation or Split Schedule – Employees follow a rotating schedule alternating between in-office and remote work on specific days or weeks.
 This model ensures that everyone has the opportunity to work on both scenarios.
-Unfortunately, some companies might not allow changes, meaning you might be penalized if you can’t attend on those days.
+Unfortunately, some companies might not allow changes, meaning you might be penalized if you can’t attend on those in-office days.

-- Hybrid with Remote-Friendly Days – Employees are required to attend a number of days per week/month, being allowed to choose from their calendar which days work the best for them.
+• Hybrid with Remote-Friendly Days – Employees are required to attend a number of days per week/month, being allowed to choose from their calendar which days work the best for them.
 In this model, the company raises awareness of the importance of being in the office and grants flexibility to its employees based upon a few constraints.

-- Department-Based Model – Some companies organize hybrid work based on departments.
+• Department-Based Model – Some companies organize hybrid work based on departments.
 Certain departments or teams may have more flexibility for remote work, while others require more in-office presence, depending on their functions and tasks.

 The Impact of a Supportive vs. Controlling Management Style

-Overall, we, as employees, should consider all these factors, as it will determine how long our stay in the company will be.
+Overall, we, as employees, should consider all these factors, as they will determine how long our stay in the company will be.
 Fighting for a work-life balance is without doubt something to strive for.

 Interview Tips to Assess Hybrid Work Opportunities

-- Seek Clarity During the Interview – Ask questions about the model, including its expectations and any potential disparities in treatment.
+2. Seek Clarity During the Interview – Ask questions about the model, including its expectations and any potential disparities in treatment.
 In case you can’t guarantee your presence on a given day, are there any consequences?

-- Location Check – Explore the location freedom that is being offered to you on those days that you are not obligated to be in the office.
+5. Location Check – Explore the location freedom that is being offered to you on those days that you are not obligated to be in the office.
 Can you work from a different country?
 Or just a different city within the same country?
 Sometimes, due to compliance, you might be required to be in a nearby location to your office while working “remotely”, just in case you get requested to get to the office fast.
 Or, you might even be asked to just work “remotely” from your home and to use exclusively your own internet connection, at least while dealing with sensitive data.

-- Optional Model – It’s always important to clarify how mandatory the model is.
+6. Optional Model – It’s always important to clarify how mandatory the model is.
 Sometimes companies like to give full freedom to their employees regarding when to be in the office, and the hybrid work model is just a term to say you have an office available for you if you need it.

 Remember that the key to success in a hybrid work interview is to convey your ability to thrive in this unique work environment.
 Be prepared to adapt your responses to the specific requirements of the position and the company’s hybrid work model, as these can vary significantly from one organization to another.